DeKalb County DUI Lawyers

 Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS by producing satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
 A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device.
 Still, it may only be renewed one time once the permit holder becomes eligible to reinstate their driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS customer service center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

-Please contact us today at 404.816.8777 to discuss your DeKalb DUI case with our experienced DUI defense lawyers.
+Please call us today at 404.816.8777 to discuss your DeKalb DUI case with our experienced DUI defense lawyers.
 Our dedicated DeKalb County DUI lawyers are experienced in fighting DUI charges and license suspension actions.
 We can review your case, prepare a strategy for your criminal case, and save your license.

 So, I decided to properly request an administrative license suspension hearing within 30 days of my DeKalb DUI arrest.
 What happens next?